Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;The failure of a task will always be aprtion which means that the operaitions in the notebook before the coee failure will be sucesfully run and commited, while the opeariotn after code failure will be skipped

-**Question 46 A data engineer wants to calculate predictions using a MLFlow model logged in a given ìmodel_urlî.
+**Question 46 A data engineer wants to calculate predictions using a MLFlow model logged in a given ‚Äúmodel_url‚Äù.
 They want to register the model as a Spark UDF in order to apply it to a test dataset.
 Which code block allows the data engineer to register the MLFlow model as a Spark UDF ?**

 `predict_udf = mlflow.pyfunc.spark_udf(spark, "model_url")`